-1) Pressure ulcers and other ulcers

-Select Pressure/Other Ulcers when the customer gets skin care for a skin ulcer.
-Examples of skin care for ulcers include:

-Putting medicine, like ointment or Betadine, on the ulcer.
+Treatment listed in HEAplus Definition Pressure ulcers and other ulcers Skin care for a: Pressure ulcer, also known as a "bedsore" or "decubitus ulcer," which is a skin breakdown that occurs due to prolonged pressure on a specific area of the body, usually over bony prominences, leading to tissue damage and open sores.
+OR Other ulcers which refer to various types of sores or lesions that can develop on the skin due to different causes, such as: • Arterial ulcers (poor blood flow); • Venous ulcers (problems with blood flow in veins); or • Diabetic ulcers (complications of diabetes) Examples of skin care for ulcers include: Putting medicine, like ointment or Betadine, on the ulcer;

-Covering the ulcer with protective material, like a bandage or Duoderm.

-Applying heat treatment to the ulcer to aid the healing process.

-Removing dead or infected skin tissue to help the ulcer heal, also known as debridement.
+Covering the ulcer with protective material, like a bandage or Duoderm; Applying heat treatment to the ulcer to aid the healing process; and Removing dead or infected skin tissue to help the ulcer heal, also known as debridement.
 NOTE Skin care for ulcers includes preventive measures ordered by a physician for a customer with a history of chronic skin breakdowns that are likely to recur.

-2) Ostomy care not related to the bowel or bladder

-Select Non-Bowel/Bladder Ostomy Care when the customer gets care for a stoma or artificial opening that is not for the bowel or bladder.
-Ostomy care includes irrigation, cleaning, and bandaging.
-The most common example of an ostomy not for the bowel or bladder is a feeding tube, like a J-tube.
+Ostomy care not related to the bowel or bladder Skin care for a "cutaneous ostomy", which is a surgically created opening on the skin surface for drainage from an area like a wound or abscess.
+The most common example of an ostomy not for the bowel or bladder is a feeding tube, like a Jejunostomy tube (J-tube).
+Examples of ostomy care include: Irrigation; Cleaning; and Bandaging.
+Wound care Skin care for a wound or other condition that needs wound care on an ongoing basis.
+For specific guidance on what documentation to include in the comment section, see Documentation for Wound Care below: Injuries and conditions that may need wound care include: Injuries resulting in an open wound; Surgical incisions; The catheter site for Total Parenteral Nutrition (TPN); A porta-catheter site;

-3) Wound care

-Select wound care when the customer gets care for a wound or other condition that needs wound care on an ongoing basis.
-Injuries and conditions that may need wound care include:

-- · Injuries resulting in an open wound; - Surgical incisions;

-- The catheter site for Total Parenteral Nutrition (TPN);

-- A porta-catheter site;

 - An intravenous or infusion site;

 - Peritoneal dialysis site; and

 - Any stoma or opening in the skin, not covered in Sections 1 and 2 above, that needs more than routine care.